alistair7/imlib2-jxl/README.md

 This is a loader for imlib2 that adds support for reading and writing [JPEG XL](https://jpeg.org/jpegxl/index.html) files.
 This lets you view them using [feh](https://feh.finalrewind.org/), for example.
 It relies on [libjxl](https://github.com/libjxl/libjxl) for encoding and decoding the images.

 All JPEG XL files are supported, with the following limitations:
-* All images are internally converted to ARGB with 8 bits per sample, in an sRGB colorspace - this is a limitation of imlib2.
+* All images are internally converted to ARGB with 8 bits per sample, and transformed to an sRGB colorspace - this is a limitation of imlib2.
 * For animated JXLs, only the first frame is decoded.